Prop Weapon Usage

 • If any of the above procedures are not followed, a Safety Officer will be assigned to act as Safety Coordinator for the film/video production.
 The time for this person will be charged to the School of Film/Video or student.

 Brandishing weapons in a public place usually requires the presence of a police officer.
-This means hiring an off-duty officer (an LAPD officer gets $45.00 an hour with an 8 hour minimum).
+This means hiring an off-duty officer (an LAPD officer gets $75.00 an hour with an 8-hour minimum).

 The key is whether you can be seen by anyone not affiliated with your shoot.
 If you’re inside and the blinds are closed, you are probably okay.
-If you need to have the windows open, you should post signs on the outside of the window reading “FILMING” and “PROP WEAPON IN USE.”
+If you need to have the windows open, you should post signs outside the window reading “FILMING” and “PROP WEAPON IN USE.”
+Also, post someone outside the window to watch for passersby.
 Additionally, post someone outside the window to watch for passersby and to give the all clear.
-Yellow caution tape can be used to block off an area where you don’t want people passing by (this is also useful if you do not want them crossing in front of camera in general).
+Yellow caution tape can be used to block off an area where you don’t want people passing by (this is also useful if you do not want them crossing in front of the camera in general).

 If you are outside and brandishing a weapon, and there is a chance that someone could see you, you must notify the police.